How To Grow Lettuce Indoors

 Light Requirements

-Lettuce, unlike microgreens, does need quite a bit of supplemental light when grown indoors.
+Unlike microgreens, lettuce needs quite a bit of supplemental light when grown indoors.

-The type of light needed depends on the variety of lettuce you're growing as well as your expectations.
+The type of light needed depends on the variety of lettuce you’re growing and your expectations.

 Green Leaf Lettuce

-Green leaf lettuce grows to the baby leaf stage (1.5- to 3.5-inches long) requires the least amount of light.
-A south-facing window can work, although we do recommend using an LED light in the color spectrum of at least 5,000k.
+Green leaf lettuce grows to the baby leaf stage (1.5- to 3.5 inches long), requiring the least light.
+A south-facing window can work, although we recommend using an LED light in the color spectrum of at least 5,000k.
 We have used these Barrina lights with success.

 Red Leaf Lettuce